GeoCat/eionet_cas/README.md

 CAS needs few extra steps to be configured in GeoServer after startup:

-1. Start GeoServer and login to the web admin interface as the admin user.
+1. Start GeoServer and login to the web admin interface as the admin user (default password: 'geoserver').
 2. Click the Authentication link located under the Security section of the navigation sidebar.
-3. Scroll down to the Authentication Filters panel and click the Add new link.
+3. Scroll down to the Authentication Filters panel and click the "Add new" link.
 4. Click the CAS link.
 5. Fill in the fields of the settings form as follows:
     * Name: CASGS